dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 By default the obfuscated scripts can run in any machine and never expired.
 This behaviour can be changed by replacing runtime file `dist/license.lic`

-First generate an expired license:
+First generate an expired license

 ``` bash
     python pyarmor.py licenses --expired 2018-12-31 Customer-Jondy

 ```

-It will make a new `license.lic`, replace `dist/license.lic` with this one.
+This command will make a new `license.lic`, replace `dist/license.lic` with this one.
 The obfuscated script will not work after 2018.

-Now generate a license bind to fixed machine:
+Now generate a license bind to fixed machine

 ``` bash
     python pyarmor.py licenses --bind-hard "100304PBN2081SF3NJ5T"